Koo Wee Rup

 Koo Wee Rup has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 47 projects that could affect this region.
-Notable ones include Costco Pakenham Warehouse, Cardinia Motor Recreation and Education Park, Kala Estate, and The Rise Estate - Pakenham.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 47 projects likely impacting the area.
+Key projects include Costco Pakenham Warehouse, Cardinia Motor Recreation and Education Park, Kala Estate, and The Rise Estate - Pakenham.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.